gaois/Tearma/TearmaWeb/wwwroot/eolas/abhar.en.md

 ### Editorial methods

-In order to address the questions above, the following tasks are being carried out by Terminology Committee staff and by staff at Fiontar & Scoil na Gaeilge, and on advice from the Terminology Committee:
+In order to address the questions above, the following tasks are being carried out by Terminology Committee staff and by Gaois staff on advice from the Terminology Committee:

 - disambiguation tags are assigned to different concepts to which the same term has been designated;
 - choices are made between different terms designated to the same concept on the basis of accuracy, popularity of usage, transparency, co-ordination, age of the collection in which each term is found – the other terms are tagged 'superseded';